vigraph/vg-server/README.md

 ## Building ViGraph

-The ViGraph server is built on top of Paul's [ObTools](https://github.com/sandtreader/obtools) libraries, and uses its build system.
+The ViGraph server is built on top of my [ObTools](https://github.com/sandtreader/obtools) libraries, and uses its build system.
 See the README there for details.
 You don't need to check out ObTools separately, it's a submodule of `vg-server`, so after cloning this repository you just need to:

         $ git submodule init
         $ git submodule update